SickChill/SickChill.Wiki/NZBtoMedia.md

 Go to : `Config` -> `Special` -> `empty_postproc (on)`
 And change the setting to off.

-A successful run of the script should look like this in SABnzbd. :
+A successful run of the script should look like this in SABnzbd :

 ![5](images/NZBtoMedia5.png)